asilvino/alvarojoao.github.io/_posts/2018-01-27-four-things-you-will-learn-to-use-with-perl.markdown

 [Finished in 0.1s]
 ```

-Specially if you uses a lot [SYSTEM variables] (https://perldoc.perl.org/perlvar.html#General-Variables), now this will be Handy;
+Specially if you uses a lot [SYSTEM variables](https://perldoc.perl.org/perlvar.html#General-Variables), now this will be Handy;

 ```
 %ENV